Things worth knowing about mental health

 Addiction and addictive behaviour

-Tel 143 records the topic of addictive behaviour in its statistics but does not distinguish between substance-related addiction and behavioural addiction.
+143.ch records the topic of addictive behaviour in its statistics but does not distinguish between substance-related addiction and behavioural addiction.
 The conversations evolve around suffering from addiction and finding the courage to seek professional help.
-Important: People affected by addiction should be supported by professionals, because Tel 143 is not a substitute for therapy.
+Important: People affected by addiction should be supported by professionals, because 143.ch is not a substitute for therapy.

 The abuse of alcohol, tobacco, drugs and behavioural addictions as well as excessive internet use, shopping addiction or gambling affects people of any age or social background.